arangodb/arangodb-java-driver/README.md

-This library ia a Java driver for ArangoDB.
+This library is a Java driver for ArangoDB.

-Support version: ArangoDB-1.4.x
+Support version: ArangoDB-2.2.x

 # Required

 * Java 5 later

+# Basics

-# Maven
+## Maven

 ```XML
 <repositories>